Terms and Conditions

 - cancelling or accepting the cancellation in which case you will receive a full refund of all monies you have paid to us.

-- if We have to make a material change or cancel 8 weeks or less before departure, subject to the exceptions below, We will pay you the following compensation:
+- If We have to make a material change or cancel ten weeks or less before departure, or six weeks for a UK trip, subject to the exceptions below, We will pay you the following compensation:

 Period before departure a significant change or cancellation is notified to you/your travel agent (exc. infants) Compensation per person More than 42 days Nil 41-28 days before departure £20 27-14 days before departure £30 13 days-date of travel £40